Hufton Postgraduate Reading Group

 The Hufton Postgraduate Reading Group is a postgraduate-run reading group based in the Centre for Gender History.
 We are a space for postgraduate researchers to share their ongoing work in a comfortable and supportive environment.

-This year Hufton has an exciting lineup of postgraduate speakers and social events for the 2021-22 session!
-First up we have our Book Swap Welcome Event on the 20th of October where you can get to know your fellow gender scholars and discover new reading material.
-For the first semester, Hufton will be online with most events delivered via Zoom and taking place on Wednesday afternoons from 3pm.
+This year Hufton has an exciting lineup of postgraduate speakers and social events for the 2022-23 session!
+First up we have our Book Swap Welcome Event on the 30th of September where you can get to know your fellow gender scholars and discover new reading material.
+Check out the programme to find out about the other events lined up for this semester!

 Established in 2007, and taking its name from pioneer of social and women's history Olwen Hufton, the group provides a space to debate gender history and related topics with peers at a similar stage in their academic careers.
 This is a chance to discuss new methodologies and approaches, as well as share tips for practical skills like writing applications for funding or PhD proposals.

 If you are an interested postgraduate student from the University of Glasgow (and beyond!) you are very welcome to join us at the Hufton Postgraduate Reading Group.

 Upcoming events are advertised via our Twitter page: @huftonrg as well as in the programme below.

 You can also join our mailing list to ensure you never miss an update.